-Each summer, participating mentees get to work on open source projects from the hundreds of organizations that participate in GSoC.
-The participating mentees are paired with mentors from the participating organizations and are also paid a stipend during their period of mentorship.
+Each summer, participating mentees work on open source projects from the hundreds of organizations participating in GSoC.
+The participating mentees are paired with mentors from the participating organizations and are paid a stipend during their mentorship period.

 Here is a quick summary of the program before we dive deep into the details.